Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on auto insurance takes being a low-risk driver, having a positive credit history, being claim-free, and qualifying for all possible discounts.
-Compare rates every time your policy renews by getting quotes from direct insurance companies, and also from insurance agencies where you live.
+Finding cheaper rates on auto insurance takes not taking risks behind the wheel, having a good credit history, avoid buying unnecessary coverage, and qualifying for all possible discounts.
+Make time to compare rates every other policy renewal by getting rate quotes from direct carriers like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.

-The items below are a summary of the information touched on in the above illustrations.
+The following is a condensed summary of the ideas that were touched on in this article.

-- Teen drivers are the costliest to insure, possibly costing $382 each month if full coverage is purchased
+- Teens are the costliest to insure, costing up to $382 each month including comprehensive and collision insurance

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.